ithouph/Ejar/GOOGLE_AUTH_SETUP.md

 **Solutions:**
 1. Check your `app.json`:
-   - iOS Bundle ID should be: `com.travelstay.app`
+   - iOS Bundle ID should be: `com.ejar.app`
-   - Android Package should be: `com.travelstay.app`
+   - Android Package should be: `com.ejar.app`
-   - Scheme should be: `com.travelstay.app`
+   - Scheme should be: `com.ejar.app`
-2. In Supabase, verify Redirect URL is: `com.travelstay.app://auth/callback`
+2. In Supabase, verify Redirect URL is: `com.ejar.app://auth/callback`
 3. Restart your app after making changes

 ### Issue: Stuck on Google Sign-In Page